AccelByte/accelbyte-go-sdk/docs/README.md

 ## [Operations](operations)

-If you know which AccelByte Cloud endpoints that you need to call and you want to call them using AccelByte Go SDK, the documents in this folder provide you with code examples on how to call each and every endpoints on all supported AccelByte Cloud services.
+If you know which AccelByte Gaming Services endpoints that you need to call and you want to call them using AccelByte Go SDK, the documents in this folder provide you with code examples on how to call each and every endpoints on all supported AccelByte Gaming Services services.

 ## [Samples](samples)